MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 $ cp /group/mscbmi/hw4/*.fasta ./
 ```

 - The follwoing R code uses the [seqinr](https://cran.r-project.org/web/packages/seqinr/index.html) package to perform pairwise sequences alignment.
-It will align the input **queary** sequence in .fasta format (*query1.fasta*), against all sequences in the **reference** file (*shor_reference.fasta*).
+It will align the input **query** sequence in .fasta format (*query1.fasta*), against all sequences in the **reference** file (*shor_reference.fasta*).
 The *shor_reference.fasta* contains 200 lines corresponding to 100 sequences.
 The R code will generate an output file named **alignment.txt** containing the sequence alaignmets and alignment scores.

 ```{r}
 setwd('/Users/jorgeandrade/Desktop/hw4')